RELATES TO: KRS 218A.205(3)(h), 314.011(12), 314.073, 314.991(1)-(3)

 (2) A licensee shall provide documentation of the methods used to validate continued competency if requested by the board pursuant to a random audit of licensees.

-(b) Advanced practice registered nurses with a Collaborative Agreement for Advanced Practice Registered Nurse’s Prescriptive Authority for Controlled Substances (CAPA-CS) shall earn, as a part of the requirement of paragraph (a) of this subsection, at least one and one-half (1.5) contact hours related to the use of the KASPER system, pain management, or addiction disorders.
+(b) Advanced practice registered nurses with a Collaborative Agreement for Advanced Practice Registered Nurse’s Prescriptive Authority for Controlled Substances (CAPA-CS) pursuant to KRS 314.042(10) shall earn, as a part of the requirement of paragraph (a) of this subsection, at least one and one-half (1.5) contact hours related to the use of the KASPER system, pain management, or addiction disorders.

 Section 6.
 (1)(a) A licensee shall maintain records to substantiate methods used to validate competency.

-(b) All records shall be retained for at least five (5) years following the current licensure period, except for HIV/AIDS education records which shall be maintained for twelve (12) years.
+(b) All records shall be retained for at least five (5) years following the current licensure period.

 (2)(a) A licensee shall, upon request, furnish to the board or its staff, legible copies of the records required to be maintained by subsection (1) of this section.